top of page

 MISSION STATEMENT

 Joey's Docu-fessional films are what the bullhorn was in 1968 for the SDS (Students for a Democratic Society) at Columbia University.
 Films cannot change the world, but they can affect change.
-Docu-fessional films educate, inspire, speak truths, give voice, and enable others to see what they might not otherwise witness or experience.
+Joey has directed Street Theatre and Expanded Cinema performances on the execution of Lena Baker, collaborating with performance artist, Connie Winston

-Joey began his career as a volunteer for Public Access Community Television (Channel 38) and covered local news stories until falling in love with the fine art of cinema.
-Film is an art form that influences & educates people around the world, while incorporating creative writing, music and photography all into one form of creative expression.
+Joey began his career as a volunteer videographer and journalist for Public Access Community Television (Channel 38, James City County Communications) and covered local news stories until falling in love with the fine art of cinema.
+After film school Joey worked as an ADR (Automated Dialogue Replacement) and Foley sound-designer at the legendary SOUND ONE STUDIOS in NYC, assisting artists Robert DeNiro, Brian DePalma, Griffin Dunne and Spike Lee on their films' post-production (i.e. Snake Eyes, Ronin, Girl 6) until the sound studios closing in 2012.
 The commercial film industry, and many film festivals, promote the buying and selling of film as a product.
 Docu-fessional films are not opposed to the commercial industry, but stand for something else.
 They are a nexus for approaching film as Direct Action art; a film that challenges conventions, explores new ground and inspires change.

 CompassionateReleaseHEARING_2008.jpeg